-The Department of Architecture trains and educates articulate and innovative design professionals.
-The curriculum prepares our students to balance the need to work competitively in the marketplace, with the equally important concerns of ethical conduct and social responsibility.
+Graduates of the Bachelor of Architecture program are articulate and innovative design professionals.
+The undergraduate architecture curriculum prepares students to balance the need to work competitively in the marketplace with the equally important concerns of ethical conduct and social responsibility.
 The economic, ethnic, and academic backgrounds of our student body reflect Southern California itself, and create a rich atmosphere of cultural diversity.
-Our faculty comprises practicing professionals and accomplished academics.
-A high faculty-to-student ratio fosters a spirit of collaboration and community, and, together, students and faculty members share a belief in the power of architecture to effect positive change in the world at large.
+Our faculty includes practicing professionals and accomplished academics.
+A low faculty-to-student ratio fosters a spirit of collaboration and community and, together, students and faculty members share a belief in the power of architecture to effect positive change in the world at large.